Nikolai Medtner: Biography

-Medtner first took piano lessons from his mother until the age of ten.
-He also had lessons from his mother's brother Fyodor Goedicke (the father of his more famous cousin Alexander Goedicke).
-He then entered the Moscow Conservatory in 1891, and graduated nine years later in 1900 at the age of 20, receiving the Anton Rubinstein prize, having studied under Pavel Pabst, Wassily Sapellnikoff, Vasily Safonov and Sergei Taneyev among others.
+Medtner took piano lessons from his mother until the age of ten.
+He also had lessons from his mother's brother, Fyodor Goedicke (the father of his more famous cousin Alexander Goedicke).
+He entered the Moscow Conservatory in 1891, and graduated nine years later in 1900, at the age of 20, receiving the Anton Rubinstein prize, having studied under Pavel Pabst, Wassily Sapellnikoff, Vasily Safonov and Sergei Taneyev among others.
 Despite his conservative musical tastes, Medtner's compositions and his pianism were highly regarded by his contemporaries.

 With the support of Taneyev, Medtner rejected a career as a performer and turned to composition, partly inspired by Ludwig van Beethoven's late piano sonatas and string quartets.
-His composing career began professionally in 1903, when he began publishing his first music, and it began receiving its first performances.
+His composing career began professionally in 1903, when he started publishing his music, and it began to be performed.
 With the publication of his First Piano Sonata in F minor, he was noticed by Sergei Rachmaninoff, who would remain a friend of Medtner's throughout his life, as well as a supporter of his composing.
-Among his students in this period was Alexander Vasilyevich Alexandrov.
+Among his students in that period was Alexander Vasilyevich Alexandrov.

 During the years leading up to the 1917 Russian Revolution, Medtner lived at home with his parents.
-During this period he fell in love with Anna Mikhaylovna Bratenskaya (1877–1965), a respected violinist and the young wife of his older brother Emil.
+During that time, he fell in love with Anna Mikhaylovna Bratenskaya (1877–1965), a respected violinist and the young wife of his older brother Emil.
 Later, when World War I broke out, Emil was interned in Germany where he had been studying.
-He generously gave Anna the freedom to marry his brother.
-Medtner and Anna were married in 1918.
+He generously gave Anna the freedom to marry his brother, and Medtner and Anna were married in 1918.